AgustinSRG/pmv-site/content/en/_index.md

 {{% blocks/feature icon="fab fa-github" title="Contributions welcome!"
     url="https://github.com/google/docsy-example" %}}
-Fell free to make a [Pull Request](https://github.com/AgustinSRG/PersonalMediaVault/pulls) on **GitHub** for any feature or bug fix you want to contribute to the project.
+Feel free to make a [Pull Request](https://github.com/AgustinSRG/PersonalMediaVault/pulls) on **GitHub** for any feature or bug fix you want to contribute to the project.
 {{% /blocks/feature %}}